What Is Pelvic Floor Dysfunction

 If one or more of these symptoms affect your quality of life, reach out to your primary care doctor or contact our Pelvic Floor Therapy department to schedule a consultation.

-At least 1/3 of all women experience some type of pelvic floor disorders.
+At least 1/3 of all women experience some type of pelvic floor disorder.
 Pelvic floor dysfunction symptoms in women include:

 - Pelvic pain